Disney shares drop after Pixar delays two films

-LOS ANGELES (Reuters) - Shares of Walt Disney Co (DIS.N) fell 2 percent on Thursday, one day after the company delayed the release of two movies from its acclaimed Pixar animation studio, “The Good Dinosaur” and a sequel to 2003 hit “Finding Nemo.”
+LOS ANGELES, Sept 19 (Reuters) - Shares of Walt Disney Co fell nearly 2 percent on Thursday, one day after the company delayed the release of two movies from its acclaimed Pixar animation studio, “The Good Dinosaur” and a sequel to 2003 hit “Finding Nemo.”

 Pushing back “Good Dinosaur” to 2015 removes a major film from the media company’s movie slate next year, Wedge Partners analyst Martin Pyykkonen said.
 The postponement of both movies likely contributed to a decline in Disney shares, he said.